DavidNemeskey/debug_pytorch_lm/README.md

 |-----------------------|
 | <img src="logs/pt_loss_at_lr_64.png" alt="Pytorch PPL vs LR, 64 bit" width="640"> |

-As can be seen, while the TF graph is nice and smooth(ish), with no extreme values, both PT graphs are all over the place.
+As can be seen, while the TF graph is nice and smooth(ish), with no extreme values and only two spikes, both PT graphs are all over the place.
 (Perplexity is cut at 3000 -- the maximum value is in the order of `e+280`.)
-It seems as if PT is not simply more sensitive to the learning rate, but its effect on the result is completely chaotic.
+It seems as if PT is not just more sensitive to the learning rate, but its effect on the result is completely chaotic.
 It seems that the underlying implementation in Pytorch is **numerically unstable**.

-(Note that this instability persists if I cut out my `SequenceLoss` and revert to the original loss multiplied by `num_steps`, so the problem is not because of that.)
+(Note that this instability persists if I replace my `SequenceLoss` with the original loss function multiplied by `num_steps`, so the problem is not because of that.)

 ### How to reproduce